Enamul Karim Nirjhar

-Nirjhar's journey as an architect along with film making and song making is culminating towards creating a collaborative platform, EK Nijhar Collaborations which will be aimed towards the creative and intellectual empowerment of a young creative.
-The first step towards that, EK Nirjaharer Gaan, the collaborative music initiative with artists from West Bengal and Bangladesh is currently going on from the music platform Gaanshala.
-It hopes to become the biggest music community in south-east Asia.
+Nirjhar is combining his experiences in architecture, film, and music to create EK Nijhar Collaborations (EKNC).
+This platform is designed to collaborate with young professionals from different creative sectors so they can grow creatively and intellectually while also securing a source of income.

 Early life and education

-Nirjhar was born to Muhammad Afsar Ali and Momtaz Begum in Rajshahi.
-In the mid-1970s, he was admitted to Rajshahi Cadet College.
-He studied architecture From Bangladesh University of Engineering and Technology (BUET).
+Enamul Karim Nirjhar was born to Muhammad Afsar Ali and Momtaz Begum in Rajshahi.
+In the mid-1970s, he enrolled at Rajshahi Cadet College.
+He later studied architecture at the Bangladesh University of Engineering and Technology (BUET), which is the highest-ranking engineering institute in the country.

 Career

 Architecture

 In 1995 Ek Nirjhar formed System Architects.
 From the very beginning he was involved in the process of designing every little detail of all the projects.
 From mid 90s to 2005 he designed a number of popular restaurants.
 In 2000 he designed the first ever theatre restaurant in Bangladesh called Asparagus where fine dining combined with live performances was quite a new experience for the food lovers of the city.
 In 2005 he designed the first horror themed restaurant named Voot ('Ghost' in English) in Dhaka with his regular collaborators.
 Other restaurants he designed includes White Castle, Bukhara, Santoor, Hotel Agrabad, We in Dhaka, Chittagong and UK where he tried to put his social observations in the form of profiling and performance.
 Integration of our culture and heritage, empowerment of the craftsmen along with combining other art forms with the design was a key aspect in his design to give a combined thematic restaurant experience.

 After this period, Nirjhar designed quite a few residential buildings.
 He also started a trend of naming and engraving meaningful Bangla words like names of the lost rivers of Bengal, beautiful phrases on the facades of buildings.
 Some wonderful examples of this can be found in his residential designs like Jethay, Hochhe Hobe and Fera.

 In 2003, Nirjhar designed the Head Office Complex of British American Tobacco Dhaka.
 For which he was awarded with the AYA JK cement Architect of the Year award in 2005.
 In 2013 he designed conceptual commercial neighborhood titled 'nina Kabbo' where the poems of 12 prominent poets of Bangla literature was used on different faced of the building for the first time in Bangladesh.
 He was awarded a Berger Award of Excellence in Architecture for the design of the building.